emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## TEAP Error TLV (value 5) Error Codes

-IANA is instructed to update the "TEAP Error TLV (value 5) Error Codes" registry to add the following entry:
+IANA is instructed to update the "TEAP Error TLV (value 5) Error Codes" registry to add the following entries"

 ~~~~
 Value,Description,Reference
 1032,Inner method not supported,[THIS-DOCUMENT]
+2003,The Crypto-Binding TLV is invalid (Version, or Received-Ver, or Sub-Type),[THIS-DOCUMENT]
+2004,The Crypto-Binding TLV did not include a required MSK Compound-MAC,[THIS-DOCUMENT]
+2005,The MSK Compound-MAC fails verification,[THIS-DOCUMENT]
+2006,The Crypto-Binding TLV did not include a required MSK Compound-MAC,[THIS-DOCUMENT]
+2007,The EMSK Compound-MAC fails verification,[THIS-DOCUMENT]
 ~~~~

 ## TLS Exporter Labels